 Friendly and approachable, Jack began his professional career studying and lecturing at the Ivy League’s University of Pennsylvania.
-In 2007 he left academia to pursue a career at the Bar, receiving the Prince of Wales Scholarship from Grays Inn.
-He completed pupillage under Kristina Montgomery (crime), with Rosalyn Carter (family) and Andrew Charman (commercial) and has built a wide base of experience.
+In 2007 he left academia to pursue a career at the Bar, receiving the Prince of Wales Scholarship from Gray’s Inn.
+He completed pupillage at St Philips Chambers under Kristina Montgomery (now HHJ Montgomery QC) and Ros Carter (now HHJ Carter).

 Public Law Care and Adoption

 Instructed in Public Law proceedings, Jack is familiar with all aspects of care work, including representation through the Official Solicitor.
 He is regularly instructed in complex proceedings involving physical and sexual abuse in his own right, as a led junior and in a leading junior role.
 Specifically, Jack has undertaken work on his own account within the following areas and allegations:

 - Death of a child or multiple children

 - Serious head injuries (including alleged shaking of infants and skull fractures)

 - Multiple inflicted injuries (including broken bones and other serious injuries)

 Sexual abuse / inter-sibling and inter-family sexual activity